Pointwise eigenfunction estimates and intrinsic ultracontractivity-type properties of Feynman-Kac semigroups for a class of L\'{e}vy processes: Assumptions and main results

 \subsection{Intrinsic ultracontractivity and ground state domination}

-Under the given choice of potential the Feynman-Kac semigroup has strong smoothing properties which we define next.
+Under the given choice of potential the Feynman--Kac semigroup has strong smoothing properties which we define next.
 In particular, they imply degrees of regularity and the rate of decay of eigenfunctions.
-Recall that the intrinsic fractional Feynman-Kac semigroup is given by \eqref{IFK}. \begin{definition}[\textbf{IUC/AIUC}] Consider the following ultracontractivity properties. \begin{itemize} \item[(1)] The semigroup $\semi T $ is \emph{ultracontractive} if $T_t$ is a bounded operator from $L^2(\R^d)$ to $L^{\infty}(\R^d)$, for every $t>0$. \item[(2)] The semigroup $\semi T $ is \emph{intrinsically ultracontractive} (abbreviated as IUC) if $\widetilde T_t$ is a bounded operator from $L^2(\R^d ,\varphi_0^2dx)$ to $L^{\infty}(\R^d)$, for every $t>0$. \item[(3)] The semigroup $\semi T$ is \emph{$t_0$-intrinsically ultracontractive} (abbreviated as $t_0$-IUC) if the above boundedness property of $\widetilde T_t$ holds for some $t_0 >0$.
-In this case the semigroup property extends it to all $t \geq t_0$. \item[(4)] When $\semi T$ is $t_0$-IUC, but the specific value of $t_0$ is not essential, we simply say that $\semi T$ is \emph{asymptotically intrinsically ultracontractive} (abbreviated as AIUC). \end{itemize} \end{definition}
+Recall that the intrinsic Feynman--Kac semigroup is given by (\ref{IFK}).